Abstract Acrylic Painting in Red and Purple

 This is an intuitive abstract painting from a few weeks ago on a 2 foot square canvas which is the largest size I have ever painted.
 It took me a while to learn how to adapt the size and shape of the design to the square format , after the initial free expressive part of the painting .
 Of course , some semi-abstracted shapes crept in , but that was ok because it fitted in well with the story I was developing over three canvases .
 These form a triptych which I entered in a commission to produce artwork for a chapel gallery in a local stately home .
 Unfortunately , I wasn’t successful but I felt it was a very useful exercise and I learned a lot about describing and presenting my work whilst doing the submission .

 However , now this work can now go public and here it is in a virtual exhibition called ‘ On a Washing Line ‘ presented by a group of local artists that I belong to.
 We were due to exhibit our recent work in the real world but this is the next best thing and a lot of fun too !

 To let you into a bit of a secret , the piece was called ‘Hell on Earth ‘ the second of three paintings on canvas – a story about the difficulties the world seems to be going through just now.
 A dramatic piece to catch the eye and make a bold statement in a large space.
 But , don’t worry , the ending is hopeful and I will tell the tale in a while over a couple more posts .

-You’ll see more of my abstract acrylic paintings in the gallery section – https://margarethallfineart.com/abstracts
+You’ll see more of my abstract acrylic painting on canvas in the gallery section – https://margarethallfineart.com/abstracts